devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 If you want to work on GitLab CI you will need to install [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner).

 To enable the OpenLDAP server, see the OpenLDAP instructions in this readme.

-END Post-installation

-Please do not delete the 'END Post-installation' line above.
-It is used to print the post-installation message from the `Makefile`.